Policy 6-201: Graduate Studies and Degrees, Master of Arts and Master of Sciences

 - Unless otherwise approved by the Graduate Council, a supervisory committee consisting of three faculty members is to be appointed no later than the second semester of a student's graduate work.
 It is the student's responsibility to initiate a request for a committee in writing.
 The department chairperson nominates the committee members, one of whom is nominated as chairperson, and the dean of the Graduate School make the appointment.

-- The committee consults with the student in planning his/her degree program, master's examinations, and thesis research.
+- The committee consults with the student in planning their degree program, master's examinations, and thesis research.

 - If a supervisory committee finds a graduate student's preliminary work deficient, the student may be required to take supplementary undergraduate courses for which graduate credit will not be allowed.